xieyonggang/168cap-infra/README.md

 Before deployment, ensure your GitHub repo has:
 - [ ] `Dockerfile` in root directory
-- [ ] App runs on port 8000 internally
+- [ ] App listens on an internal port (commonly 80 or 8000).
+Configure the host:container port mapping in Compose and NGINX accordingly
 - [ ] Health check endpoint (`/health`, `/docs`, or `/_stcore/health` for Streamlit)
 - [ ] `requirements.txt` or equivalent dependencies file